johannesippen/johannesippen.com/_drafts/vr-flash.md

 # Is VR the new Flash?

+According to Mark Twain, history does not repeat – yet it does rhyme.
+A while ago, I held a talk called "Breaking the Web", centering around popups got replaced by modals and Flash website intros reincarnated in parallax scrolljacking.

+Looking back at university, I always had a difficult relationship with Flash.
+While I liked the fact how you could visually animate and script digital designs, I really disliked the heavy, soggy outcome.
+Text copy set in 6px pixel fonts, websites that where so heavy it took them several minutes to load and the pure abandonce of web standards.
+I was

 - Wow, clickbaity headline.
 - Mark Twain said "History does not repeat itself, but it rhymes"
 - I did a talk